Kalebteshome/vscode-docs/docs/languages/css.md

 Proposals contain extensive documentation, including a list of browsers that support the property.
 To see the full description text of the selected entry, use `kb(toggleSuggestionDetails)`.

-## Syntax coloring & color preview

-As you type, there is syntax highlighting as well as in context preview of colors.
+As you tghlighting as well as in context preview of colors.

 ![Syntax and color](images/css/color.png)